PSA test for prostate cancer

 So the doctor at the end said 'Is there anything else while you're here, I see you so rarely?'
 And I basically said, 'Well it suddenly came into my mind and I said 'Well look I've got no symptoms, I've got no logic for asking for this except it seems a sensible thing to do, can I have a PSA test?'
 And his reaction was quite interesting he certainly wasn't very keen on giving me one, he said basically he said, 'Well it's not always accurate and therefore we can raise fears and uncertainties that you know you might not cope with.'
 His second reason was, 'Well, men generally don't cope with the uncertainty and I've found it creates more negatives than positives, and thirdly if you haven't got any symptoms,' you know, which was my argument, 'why go looking for a problem?'
 And I suppose it was his, his logic of putting me in this group that all men can't handle problems and that all men can't face issues, without any discussion of how I might deal with it, was just a kind of broad categorisation, so I suppose that was, as is like a red rag to a bull so I thought well I would exercise my rights.
 So I basically said, 'Well look have I a right to have one?'
 And he said, 'Definitely'.
 So I said, 'Well despite all your arguments I would like one,' and well basically he proceeded to do it albeit it was patently reluctantly.
 And I suppose it's interesting the experience just to quote one example that subsequent to this I recommend it to another man who went to his doctor specifically and was sent home to think about it for a month and come back if he still wanted it.
 So it's quite interesting that my doctor, whilst anti, others felt even more strongly and even told this particular man to go away for a month and only come back if he was really, you know really wanted it.

-A digital rectal examination is often seen as an important part of the prostate examination.
-Some other factors, such as ejaculation, urinary infection or a prostate biopsy in the last 6 weeks can also affect the PSA level in the blood, making it appear abnormally raised.
-It is not clear whether or not vigorous exercise, such as cycling, affects the PSA level, but doctors had told some men to avoid such activity just before their PSA test and the PCRMP information also recommends not having a PSA test for 48 hours after heavy exercise
+Factors such as when a person last ejaculated, urinary infection, or having a prostate biopsy in the last 6 weeks before the PSA test is done can also affect the PSA level in the blood and make it appear abnormally raised.
+It is not entirely clear whether or not vigorous exercise such as cycling affects the PSA level, but doctors had told some men to avoid such activities just before having the PSA test.
+The PCRMP also recommends not having a PSA test for 48 hours after heavy or vigorous exercise

 The doctor at the hospital told him not to ride a bicycle just before his PSA test.